In 1963 a small group of friends who were enthusiastic

 by an executive voted in by the membership.
 One

-of the more unusual rules is that the position of
+of the many beneficial rules is that the position of

-president can only be occupied by an individual for
+president can only be held by an individual for

 keep the club vibrant, and ensured that no one person